Overview for Ultimate Crete Explorer

 Included for Ultimate Crete ExplorerGo to top of page

-- Detailed holiday information pack including GPS-checked and regularly updated route descriptions, route notes and maps.
-Please note that the info pack is emailed to you prior to departure and no printed documents are provided on site.
+- Detailed digital holiday information pack including GPS-checked and regularly updated route descriptions, road notes and maps.
+Please note that the info pack is emailed to you prior to departure and no printed documents are mailed or provided on-site

 - 14 nights in small hotels or guesthouses (private rooms with en-suite facilities)